Poster Abstract Submission Guidelines

-- Post-NTI accepted Research and Evidence-Based Solutions Posters will be posted in the Virginia Henderson International Library online searchable database.
+- Post-NTI accepted Research and Evidence-Based Solutions Posters are posted in the Virginia Henderson International Library online searchable database.

 General Poster Abstract Criteria

-- All poster abstracts must convey relevance to AACN’s mission, vision and values.
+- All poster abstracts are required to convey relevance to AACN’s mission, vision and values.

-- Poster abstract content must support AACN’s priority agenda topics such as research, evidence-based practice, leadership, ethics, public policy and advanced practice.
+- Poster abstract content are required to support AACN’s priority agenda topics such as research, evidence-based practice, leadership, ethics, public policy and advanced practice.

-- All Research, Evidence-Based Solutions and Chapter Best Practice poster abstracts must have been completed with documented outcomes prior to online submission.
+- All Research and Evidence-Based Solutions poster abstracts must have been completed with documented outcomes prior to online submission.

-- Poster abstracts will not be edited for content.
+- Poster abstracts are not edited for content.